airscript/airscript-engine/README.md

 Lightweight scripts in the cloud

 ### Warning: Proof of concept made in less than 12 hours!
+Not final form!

 This is a Python app to be deployed on Heroku that will let you run Lua scripts from Github that run as if they were on